Whitting Funeral Home History. Whitting Funeral Home Artwork. Long Island Funeral Home.

 Where it all began

-Strettle "Frank" Whitting: Founder of Whitting Funeral Home
+Strettle "Frank" Whitting: Founder of Whitting Funeral Home.

 Beginning in November 1940, Strettle F. Whitting (known to many as "Frank" or "Boo") conducted his first funeral for Mrs. Carpenter (which was a cremation, cremation rate in the US in 1940 was less than 4%).
 He conducted the funeral in his mother's home on 41 Nassau Ave. in Glen Cove.

 Circa 1930s: 41 Nassau Ave., Glen Cove - The Birthplace of S.F.
-Whitting Funeral Director
+Whitting Funeral Director.

-Strettle graduated from New York School of embalming in 1938, followed by a one year apprenticeship with Frank E. Campbell "The Funeral Chapel", the most prominent funeral establishment in New York City, known for handling the funeral arrangements of celebrities and politicians.
+Strettle graduated from New York School of Embalming in 1938, followed by a one year apprenticeship with Frank E. Campbell "The Funeral Chapel", the most prominent funeral establishment in New York City, known for handling the funeral arrangements of celebrities and politicians.

 Following his apprenticeship, he earned his license as a New York State Embalmer and Undertaker.
 Frank married Muriel in 1941 and continued working for himself and other local funeral directors.

 S.F.
-Whitting Funeral Director - 240 Sea Cliff Avenue 1946-1958
+Whitting Funeral Home - 240 Sea Cliff Avenue 1946-1958.

 The Next Generation: Scott and Stret

+Scott attended American Academy (currently American Academy McAllister Institute).
 Scott joined the US Army in 1963.
 He served as a Green Beret in the Vietnam War, and separated from service in 1967 after years of distinguished service.

 3 Generations of Whitting Family Funeral Directors (from left to right: Scott Whitting, Strettle"Frank" Whitting, Strettle "Stret" Whitting, David Whitting, Strettle "Codge" Whitting.